 3. Speedy Sand Dunes on Mars

-Mars is covered in sand and dust.
+Did you know that Mars is covered in sand and dust?
 Since the atmosphere allows for wind to occur, sand dunes (sometimes a little bit blue-ish) are actually very common on the Red Planet.
-NASA’s Curiosity Rover even managed to make a panorama of ancient petrified sand dunes, cemented into rock.
-Scientists have also discovered that sand dunes on Mars can move very quickly: Sand dunes in the Nili Patera dune field have been measured to move 4.5 meters in just 105 days.
+NASA’s Curiosity Rover even managed to make a panorama of ancient petrified sand dunes.
+Scientists have also discovered that sand dunes on Mars can move very quickly: Sand dunes in the Nili Patera dune field can move 4.5 meters in just 105 days.

 4. Namib Desert Dunes

-The 55 million years old Namib Desert is not only the oldest desert in the world, but also home to the second highest sand dunes in the world.
+The 55 million years old Namib Desert is not only the oldest desert in the world.
+It is also home to the second highest sand dunes in the world.
 The Chinese Badain Jaran Desert dunes can reach up to 500 meters or 1,600 ft.
-The translation of ‘Namib’ is ‘vast place’ or ‘place where there is nothing’.
+The translation of ‘Namib’ is ‘vast place’ or simply ‘place where there is nothing’.
 The desert stretches across the Atlantic coasts of Angola, Namibia, and South Africa.
-This is why many deem the pink and bright orange Namib Desert dunes the most iconic and spectacular in the world.
+This is why many think the pink and bright orange Namib Desert dunes are the most iconic and spectacular in the world.
 The famous ‘Dune 7’ near Walvis Bay is about 380 metres (1256 ft) high.

 5. Age Unknown